-- 1. (1) The Bachelor of Laws degree may be conferred on the completion of any of the following courses: - (a) a combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws; - (b) a combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws: - (c) a combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws; - (d) a combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws; - (e) a course leading to the award of the degree of Bachelor of Laws. - (2) The courses set out in paragraphs (a), (b), (c) and (d) of subrule (1) hereof are referred to in these rules as 'combined courses,' and shall be courses of full-time study of not less than five years' duration. - (3) The course leading to the award of the degree of Bachelor of Laws (otherwise than as part of a combined course) shall be either: - (a) a course of part-time and/or external study which (unless otherwise approved by the Faculty for special reasons) shall be of not less than six years' duration: or - A candidate in a combined course who desires to enrol in an Arts.
-Commerce or Science degree with Honours must satisfy the requirements of the appropriate Faculty and will not be able to complete the combined course in five years.
+1. (1) The Bachelor of Laws degree may be conferred on the completion of any of the following courses:

+(a) a combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws;

+(b) a combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws;

+(c) a combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws;

+(d) a combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws;

+(e) a course leading to the award of the degree of Bachelor of Laws.

+(2) The courses set out in paragraphs (a), (b), (c) and (d) of subrule (1) hereof are referred to in these rules as 'combined courses', and shall be courses of full-time study of not less than five years' duration."

+(3) The course leading to the award of the degree of Bachelor of Laws (otherwise than as part of a combined course) shall be either:

-- (b) a course of full-time study of not less than three years' duration, but no student shall be eligible to enrol in such course unless he or she is a graduate or graduand of any Faculty of the University or another university approved by the Faculty, or has other qualifications or experience deemed acceptable by the Faculty. - 2.
-No person shall be permitted to enrol in any subject in the Faculty of Law at the same time as he or she is enrolled for any other degree or diploma in the University or elsewhere, except as may be necessary to complete the requirements of a combined course, or with the approval of the Faculty. - 3.
-Where, in these Rules, reference is made to the requirement that a candidate shall complete a subject, the requirement shall be construed as meaning that the candidate shall: - (1) attend such lectures, seminars, tutorials or other classes, and such court sessions, offices or institutions as may be prescribed in that subject, and maintain a satisfactory standard of preparation for and participation in such classes and activities: - (2) perform satisfactorily in such exercises, essays, theses and other work (whether written, oral or practical) as may be prescribed in that subject and undertake any prescribed reading related to that subject; and - (3) attain a satisfactory standard in the examination or examinations, and such other means of assessment of a candidate's results in that subject as the Faculty may prescribe. - 4.
-The Faculty of Law shall specify a number of credit points in respect of each Law subject for which credit is given in the award of the degree of Bachelor of Jurisprudence or the degree of Bachelor of Laws (whether taken separately or as part of a combined course).
+(a) a course of part-time and/or external study which (unless otherwise approved by the Faculty for special reasons) shall be of not less than six years' duration; or (b) a course of full-time study of not less than three years' duration, but no student shall be eligible to enrol in such course unless he or she is a graduate or graduand of any Faculty of the University or another university approved by the Faculty, or has other qualifications or experience deemed acceptable by the Faculty.

+2. No person shall be permitted to enrol in any subject in the Faculty of Law at the same time as he or she is enrolled for any other degree or diploma in the University or elsewhere, except as may be necessary to complete the requirements of a combined course, or with the approval of the Faculty.

+3. Where, in these Rules, reference is made to the requirement that a candidate shall complete a subject, the requirement shall be construed as meaning that the candidate shall:

+(1) attend such lectures, seminars, tutorials or other classes, and such court sessions, offices or institutions as may be prescribed in that subject, and maintain a satisfactory standard of preparation for and participation in such classes and activities;

+(2) perform satisfactorily in such exercises, essays, theses and other work (whether written, oral or practical) as may be prescribed in that subject and undertake any prescribed reading related to that subject; and

+(3) attain a satisfactory standard in the examination or examinations, and such other means of assessment of a candidate's results in that subject as the Faculty may prescribe.

+4. The Faculty of Law shall specify a number of credit points in respect of each Law subject for which credit is given in the award of the degree of Bachelor of Jurisprudence or the degree of Bachelor of Laws (whether taken separately or as part of a combined course).
 On completion of the subject, a candidate shall be credited with the specified number of points.